Aiven-Labs/python-fake-data-producer-for-apache-kafka/README.md

   * `pizzaName`: the name of the basic pizza in the range from 1 to `MAX_NUMBER_PIZZAS_IN_ORDER` defined in [main.py](main.py), the list of available pizzas can be found in the `pizza_name` function within [pizzaproducer.py](pizzaproducer.py)
   * `additionalToppings`: an optional number of additional toppings added to the pizza in the range from 0 to `MAX_ADDITIONAL_TOPPINGS_IN_PIZZA` , the list of available toppings can be found in the `pizza_topping` function within [pizzaproducer.py](pizzaproducer.py)

-# Starting your Kafka Service with Aiven.io
+# Starting your Apache Kafka Service with Aiven.io

-If you don't have a Kafka Cluster available, you can easily start one in [Aiven.io console](https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=blog_art&utm_content=post).
+If you don't have a Apache Kafka Cluster available, you can easily start one in [Aiven.io console](https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=blog_art&utm_content=post).

-Once created your account you can start your Kafka service with [Aiven.io's cli](https://github.com/aiven/aiven-client)
+Once created your account you can start your Apache Kafka service with [Aiven.io's cli](https://github.com/aiven/aiven-client)

 Set your variables first:
 ```bash